Ang Pangarap Kong Holdap

+A spiritual successor, titled Ang Pangarap Kong Oskars, was released on June 28, 2023, with Contis returning, albeit as a different character.

+Plot

-The film follows a group of inept robbers of Eman (Pepe Herrera), Toto (Jerald Napoles), and Carlo (Jelson Bay) as well as newcomer Nicoy (Paolo Contis).
+The film follows Eman Durucut (Pepe Herrera), a down-on-his-luck robber, who leads a group of fellow robbers consisting of himself, Toto (Jerald Napoles), and Carlo (Jelson Bay), as well as newcomer Nicoy (Paolo Contis), who, unbeknownst to them, is an undercover cop.
 Eman aspires his group to be the number one gang in Barangay Husay to follow the legacy of his father who is known for being the most notorious in their locale.